16 Nov Acupuncture Explained

 Acupuncture can help with many painful conditions, both long-standing and more acute.

-Examples include back pain, neck pain and headaches, muscle and joint pain, Osteoarthritis, Fibromyalgia and sports injuries.
+Examples include chronic pain, back pain, neck pain and headaches, muscle and joint pain, Osteoarthritis, Fibromyalgia and sports injuries.

-Our Women’s Health Physiotherapist, Deborah Thomas also uses Acupuncture for menopausal symptoms, bladder issues such as pain, urgency, frequency, incontinence and prolapse; bowel problems such as IBS and Haemorrhoids; pelvic joint and Coccyx pain as well as period pain, Endometriosis, Vulvodynia and Vaginismus; for Osteoporosis and issues with bone density; and finally in Pregnancy for nausea and pelvic girdle pain read more
+Our Women’s Health Physiotherapist’s also use Acupuncture for menopausal symptoms, bladder issues such as pain, urgency, frequency, incontinence and prolapse; bowel problems such as IBS and Haemorrhoids; pelvic joint and Coccyx pain as well as period pain, Endometriosis, Vulvodynia and Vaginismus; for Osteoporosis and issues with bone density; and finally in Pregnancy for nausea and pelvic girdle pain read more

 So, if you would like to know more about the benefits of Acupuncture, or book in for some treatment with any of our specially trained Physiotherapists…give Halo a call!